 A course which is dropped during the drop/add period will not appear on a student's transcript.

 Students may not withdraw from an upper-division course after the normal drop/add period without the approval of the Academic Status Committee.
 If the Academic Status Committee permits a student to withdraw from a course, a "W" will be entered next to the name of the course on the student's transcript to reflect this action.
 Withdrawals from courses after the drop/add period are only granted by the Academic Status Committee for rare and compelling reasons.
 Under no circumstances may a student withdraw from a course after the last day of class for that course.
-All requests to the Academic Status Committee must be in writing (e-mail or fax requests are unacceptable) and are to be delivered to the Office of the Associate Dean.
+All requests to the Academic Status Committee must be in writing (e-mail or fax requests are unacceptable) and are to be delivered to the Office of the Associate Dean of Academic Affairs.